inclusive-design/idrc/src/collections/projects/en-CA/partnerships-for-financial-inclusion.md

 ## Research ethics clearance

-If you have any questions about the research activities or require further information, please contact Jutta Treviranus or Jonathan Hung at jhung@ocadu.ca.
+If you have any questions about the research activities or require further information, please contact Jutta Treviranus.
 This activity has been reviewed and received ethics clearance through the Research Ethics Board at OCAD University under REB File Number #102453.
 If you have any comments or concerns, please email the Research Ethics Office through Bryan Weissenboeck at bweissenboeck@ocadu.ca

 ## Project Partners